 - Do you have any compliance requirements?
 Will any employees need a VPN to access critical tools (e.g. CRM, confidential databases, etc.).

 - What are your rules and guidelines for managing family during work hours?

 - With regards to remote IT support, how should employees reach out when they have a problem that needs resolving?

 Outfit your team with the right tools

 Many cloud-based tools were created with remote work in mind and they will certainly make the transition easier.
-Office 365 and Microsoft 365 are at the top of the list when it comes to remote productivity.
-With all the Office suite apps we know and love, along with collaboration tools like Microsoft Teams and OneDrive for cloud storage, employees can still work, communication and collaborate seamlessly from separate locations.
+Microsoft 365 is at the top of the list when it comes to remote productivity.
+With all the Microsoft apps we know and love, along with collaboration tools like Microsoft Teams and OneDrive for cloud storage, employees can still work, communication and collaborate seamlessly from separate locations.

 Collaboration and productivity tools aren’t the only things you need to create a good working environment for remote teams.
 You also have to make sure you have a good communications strategy, and that you enable your staff to work together despite not being in the same room.

 - Make online meetings count